spell-music/csound-expression/tutorial/chapters/BasicTypesTutorial.md

 Side effects (SE)
 ------------------------------------------------

-The `SE`-type is for funcions that work with side effects.
+The `SE`-type is for functions that work with side effects.
 They can produce effectful value or can be used just for the side effect.